 A garden of herbs and flowers infuses fresh flavors into creative craft cocktails at Mackinac Island’s Mission Point Resort.
-(Bonus: Recipes and tips for your own cocktail garden!)
+(Recipes and tips for your own cocktail garden below.)

 White French doors open to a small garden alive with blooming daylilies, French lavender and rose-scented geraniums planted alongside aromatic herbs like chocolate mint, cinnamon basil and pineapple sage.
 With scissors in hand, Devon Francis, a Mission Point Resort bartender, snips bright orange and yellow nasturtium to garnish the evening’s craft cocktails.
 “It smells like a little bit of heaven,” says Liz Ware, vice president of public relations, as she stands nearby, taking in the summer moment.